Have a safe, healthy pregnancy

-Having one or more risk factors doesn’t mean you’ll have complications with your pregnancy.
-However, the more risk factors you have, the more likely you and your baby will be at risk during pregnancy and birth.
-Your doctor can make a care plan tailored to your needs.
+Having one or more risk factors doesn’t mean you’ll have any problems with your pregnancy.
+But the more risk factors you have, the higher the chance for a complication.
+Your maternal-fetal medicine team can make a care plan tailored to your needs.

 High-risk pregnancy services

-Your maternal-fetal medicine team is trained to manage risks and keep your baby healthy.
+Your maternal-fetal medicine team is trained to manage conditions to keep you and your baby healthy.

 To closely monitor your high-risk pregnancy, your specialist might recommend tests, procedures and other support beyond routine prenatal screening tests.
 These may include: